pzhaonet/rmarkdown/content/about/_index.md

 For more help getting started in R Markdown, please see the [R Markdown website](https://rmarkdown.rstudio.com/lesson-1.html), or read the section *Learning materials*.

+## How to contribute

+If you would like to share an R Markdown template/theme, simply follow this procedure:

+1. Go to the [GitHub repo of this site](https://github.com/pzhaonet/rmarkdown), and navigate to "[content/portfolio/"](https://github.com/pzhaonet/rmarkdown/tree/master/content/portfolio).
+2. Create a new post in markdown.
+You could open an existing post such as "[xjtlu_poster.md](https://raw.githubusercontent.com/pzhaonet/rmarkdown/master/content/portfolio/xjtlu_poster.md)", copy everything and paste to your new post, commit the change, and push.

 ## Learning materials

 <p><a href="https://bookdown.org/yihui/rmarkdown/"><img class = "jf-image-shadow" src="https://openr.pzhao.org/slides/cufe2020/resource/book-rmarkdown.jpg" width="30%"  align="left"></a> </p>